Noel Drumgoole

-Noel Drumgoole (Nollaig Dromgúl; 1931–1995) was an Irish hurler and manager who played as a full-back for the Dublin senior team and managed the Limerick senior hurling team on two occasions.
+Noel Drumgoole (1931 – 9 January 1995) was an Irish hurler and manager who played as a full-back for the Dublin senior team and managed the Limerick senior hurling team on two occasions.

 In 1984, he was named on the Centenary Team of players who had not won All-Ireland honours.

 In 1968, Noel founded the Na Piarsaigh GAA Club on the north side of Limerick city.
 In 2011 Na Piarsaigh won their first County Senior Championship beating Ahane on a scoreline of 2-18 to 0-13.
 The club then went on to beat Crusheen of Clare in the Munster Club Final in Semple Stadium.

 Playing career

 Inter-county

 In 1961, Noel, from the St Vincents club, captained Dublin when they won the Leinster Championship, beating Wexford 7-5 to 4-8 in the final.
 He led Dublin all the way to the All-Ireland Final but they were narrowly beaten 0-16 to 1-12 by a marvellous Tipperary team.